-When it comes to gossip, these four reasons: fear, belonging, intimacy and the desire to work with others who carry their own weight, are all things that can be handled with some focused time and attention.
+These four reasons: fear, belonging, intimacy, and the desire to work with others who carry their own weight are the reasons people may choose to gossip.

 We all know that talking about others behind their back is bad.
 Gossip should be abhorred.
 I remember reading in a spiritual text that “backbiting extinguishes the light of the soul.”
 That’s deep, and on a practical level, it does.